3 min Read

-When someone else’s kids are acting up, do you step in to discipline?
+When things get rowdy, do you step in to discipline other people’s kids?
 Or do you feel it’s stepping on toes to add your two cents?
 We asked two parents to weigh in on the subject.

 The African adage “It takes a village to raise a child” is true.
 But does that village include random people the grocery store who feel free to discipline and correct a child they don’t know?